STUDIO CHANNEL ISLANDS ART CENTER

 Each year, Studio Channel Islands Art Center selects a Ventura County area college or university art department to work with us in providing an award to an outstanding art student.
 Our goal in giving this award is to showcase the quality of art teaching in the selected school, as well as the work of the winning student.
 Traditionally, the award has been $1,000.

 We also offer art students and faculty members of the selected college an exhibit at our gallery.
 The award will be presented at the Opening Reception.

 In 2011, Luis Peña from California Lutheran University was awarded.
 Dustin Sherron from Moorpark Collage received the Award for Excellence in Art Studies in 2012.
-Oxnard College has been chosen to apply for the award in 2013.
+Donna Espinoza from Oxnard College was chosen to as the award recipient in 2013.

 • The student must be a college art major with a goal of becoming a full-time artist.

 “Artist” includes commercial artist, art teacher, craftsperson, photographer, designer, and fine artist.

 • The work must be original art.
 There is no restriction on medium, style or artistic area — however, installations and performance art are excluded.

 • Work submitted for judging must have been created by a college art student enrolled in a college located in Ventura County.
 The goal is to showcase the quality of art teaching in the selected college, as well as the work of the student.

 • The $1,000 award will be based on the quality of artwork and presentation, rather than on financial need.